 Even native speakers could end up biting their tongue while reading through the twisters.
 The essence of reading Chinese tongue twisters are to distinguish the tones and pronunciations.
 So, for those who messed up these, we strongly recommend you to enhance your basic skills first – learn Pinyin!
 At TutorMandarin we offer a professional Pinyin Course that helps to build your Chinese fundamental skills.
 And guess what: If you sign up for a FREE TRIAL, you will receive a link to download a whole package of useful learning material (including Pinyin) for free.
-Click right here and give it a try!
+Click right here and give it a try to learn Mandarin!

-Okay…Let’s start the challenge today!
+Okay…Let’s start the challenge for the hardest Chinese tongue twister today!
 Dare you?

 Teacher and the rat